verusmedia/android-veriviewsdk/README.md

     if(!(fragment==null)){fragment.onDestroyView();}
     super.onDestroy();
 }
 ```
+You can also move the fragment.onDestroyView() to the function that calls onDestroyView() to finish the veriview session.
 #### Handling SDK Methods
 When you implement the onVideoCaptureListener it will have the following methods:
 ```java